 Next, we look at leg drive and push off.
-Our running power comes from our hips, glutes, our core, particularly when our legs are tired from riding the bike.
+Your running power comes from your hips, glutes, core, particularly when our legs are tired from riding the bike.
 Try this: from a standing position, lean forward slightly from the ankles.
 At a certain point of leaning you will need to pick up one leg and stick it out in front of you to stop you from falling on your face (see picture above).
 That combination of the ‘drive’ feeling coming from the hips along with the push off coming from the rear leg is what we’re after.
 Your arms will naturally follow in an alternating pattern.
 Don’t underestimate your arms; however, we’ll cover this later with cadence.

 Foot Strike and Stride Length

 Foot strike stride length and are next and conflicting opinions abound as to how this should happen.
 There is some debate between whether runners should avoid heel striking or forefoot striking at all costs.
 Some of these opinions are made in hopes of selling a particular type of running shoe and some are held based on biomechanics and other historical research.
 Let’s go with somewhere in between and settle on striking somewhere in the midfoot, which is what most of us do anyway.
 There is some advantage to being able to control and shift to various foot strike patterns.
 Most triathletes have a tendency toward a slight heel/midfoot strike, this helps the leg absorb the impact through the knee, ankle, and outside of the foot then spreads the weight across the foot as it makes full ground contact.
 With decent hip mobility and drive from the core, the knee, ankle, and foot are set up to achieve an optimal position.